 Self-funded graduates of the Manchester School of Law will receive a loyalty discount of 20% on their annual tuition fees when they register for the programme.

 Various funding opportunities are available to students taking the 3 year PhD programme.
-PLEASE NOTE that there is one annual admission point in January to the PhD degree course in Bioethics and Medical Jurisprudence.
-As well as submitting the relevant Scholarship application, PhD candidates must submit a complete PhD application by the 15 March PRECEDING the relevant January admission point in order to be considered in the appropriate cycle of Scholarship competitions.
-Please see the School of Law funding pages for details or email email@example.com
+PLEASE NOTE that the next admission point in September 2015 to the PhD degree course in Bioethics and Medical Jurisprudence.
+As well as submitting the relevant Scholarship application, PhD candidates must submit a complete PhD application by the 15 March PRECEDING the relevant September admission point in order to be considered in the appropriate cycle of Scholarship competitions.
+Please see the School of Law funding pages for details or email firstname.lastname@example.org

 - Academic department